 He is an experienced user of both linear and generalised linear mixed models for complex designs such as cross-overs with repeated measures.
 In particular, he specialises in the analysis of discrete responses: counts, proportions and ordered categories (from surveys of customers' degree of satisfaction for example), as well as modelling of multivariate responses which are clustered but measure different attributes, hence require separate supporting distributions.
 He also conducts joint modelling of longitudinal (repeated measures) data and time-to-event outcomes.
 He often runs causal models that use the potential outcomes framework to estimate the average treatment effect in observational studies.

-Sandro also applies survival analysis (time-to-event) techniques, such as the Cox and Weibull models with frailties, and is experienced in using the counting process format for modelling with time-varying covariates.
+Sandro also applies survival analysis (time-to-event) techniques, such as the Cox and Weibull models with frailties, and is experienced in using the counting process format for modelling with time-varying covariates, as well as models for competing risks.

 He has an excellent knowledge of mainstream statistics packages such as Genstat, Minitab, R, SAS, SPSS and Stata, as well as specialised packages for power studies such as PASS.
 As for the Bayesian flavour of modelling, he uses WinBUGS, OpenBUGS, JAGS from within R, and the bayesian facilities in SAS, SPSS and Stata.

 Notably, he is a power user of Excel, versed in the use of array functions.